 - To leverage unique interests, expertise or skills of our target population that can be used in a sustainable businesses, with particular focus on products and services for which there is market demand.

-- To develop competitive workplace skills including social skills to support the business operation that can be transferable to other businesses or organizations.
+- To develop workplace skills including social skills to support the business operation that can be transferable to other workplaces.

 - To enable trainees to qualify for competitive employment, become hired and sustain employment.